 - "source": located at src/contrib and containing .tar.gz files.
 Other forms of compression can be used, e.g. .tar.bz2 or .tar.xz files.
-Complete repositories contain the sources corresponding to any binary packages, and in any case it is wise to have a src/contrib area with a possibly empty PACKAGES file. - "win.binary": located at bin/windows/contrib/x.y for R versions x.y.z and containing .zip files for Windows. - "mac.binary": located at bin/macosx/big-sur-arm64/contrib/4.y or bin/macosx/big-sur-x86\64/contrib/4.y for the CRAN builds for macOS for R versions 4.y.z, containing .tgz files. (bin/macosx/contrib/4.y for y = 0, 1 or 2.)
+Complete repositories contain the sources corresponding to any binary packages, and in any case it is wise to have a src/contrib area with a possibly empty PACKAGES file. - "binary": binary packages are located under bin/os/build/contrib/x.y for R versions x.y.z, where os is either windows for Windows or macosx for macOS and OS X. The build variable is defined by the third part of the type value after binary and may be empty.
+For example, in R 4.4.1 "mac.binary.big-sur-arm64" specifies the bin/macosx/big-sur-arm64/4.4 location, while "win.binary" specifies bin/windows/contrib/4.4.
+The platform and build specification in CRAN R binaries can be obtained from .Platform\$pkgType.
+Windows binary package files use .zip extension while Mac files use .tgz.